Tuesday, May 31, 2011

 Bill McKibben, Riptonite, on communities and climate change: part 3

-i think for the first time we can really imagine staying at home in a local
+i think for the first time we can really imagine staying at home in a local8. (from Facebook) What role can cohousing play in building a more sustainable world?

 economy and still being a part of the larger world. there's no longer the need